Families spent about 20-30 minutes less together last Thanksgiving, a data analysis shows

 This year, for what it’s worth, could turn out the same way, at least if some politicians have their way.
 On Sunday, Sen. Chuck Schumer, a New York Democrat, tweeted a link to a tax distribution table showing the Republican tax plan hurts the poor and helps the rich, with the advice: “Bring this to Thanksgiving dinner.”

-, which is forthcoming in the journal Science, is co-authored by M. Keith Chen and Ryne Rohla, a professor at UCLA and graduate student at Washington State University, respectively.
-The analysis was computed from location data gathered on over 10 million Americans' smartphones and a dataset of election results from 172,000 precincts.
+The Thanksgiving dinner paper, which is forthcoming in the journal Science, is co-authored by M. Keith Chen and Ryne Rohla, a professor at UCLA and graduate student at Washington State University, respectively.
+The analysis was computed from location data gathered on over 10 million Americans’ smartphones and a dataset of election results from 172,000 precincts.
 This level of granularity gives a window into voters in which small behavioral differences can be analyzed.

 The authors also found some interesting effects in areas saturated by political advertising.
 Swing voters, it seems, were particularly uninterested in spending time together.

 “Thanksgiving dinners are further shortened by around 1.5 minutes for every thousand political advertisements aired in the traveler’s home media market,” the authors said.
 “In swing states such as Florida, media markets saw over 25,000 ads over the course of the campaign, implying a 1.2 hours shorter Thanksgiving for vote-mismatched families.”